 Top up your tan on one of Northern Ireland’s longest beaches

 Nature lovers often navigate the boardwalks that cross the nearby protected sand dunes.
 Look out for wildlife such as birds, seals and porpoises.
 On a clear day, you can admire views of the Binevenagh Mountain, the stunning scenery of Donegal and the coast of Scotland.
-There’s also a supervised playground and outdoor wading pool for the kids.
+There’s also a supervised playground and outdoor paddling pool for the kids.

 Castlerock Beach